• Skip to primary navigation

 FSTC departmental strengths include specialized expertise in food science technologies, encompassing food chemistry, engineering, microbiology, and processing and unique access to a wide array of laboratories and pilot facilities.
 Our core teaching and research facilities include commercial-scale electron beam food processing, NASA space food preparation and processing, and grain processing and baking.
 We work closely with government, academic and industry scientists to be responsive to their needs.
 Our faculty research labs and departmental core facilities provide unparalleled undergraduate and graduate student training.

-Alex Castillo
+Dr. Alex Castillo

-Castillo lab
+Castillo Lab

-Elsa Murano
+Dr. Elsa Murano

 National Center For Electron Beam Research

-Stephen Talcott
+Dr. Stephen Talcott Lab

 Susane Talcott